bcw222/chromium-website/site/getting-involved/become-a-committer/index.md

 Mechanically, being a committer means that you are a member of committers@chromium.org.
 It may take a few days longer after your nomination to actually be added to the list, but the whole process usually won't take longer than two weeks.
+If you haven't done so already you'll need to set up a security key on your account before you're added to the list.
 Keep writing patches!

 Historically, most committers have worked at least partially on the Chromium core product and thus demonstrated C++ coding ability in their CLs, but this is